Pandas Merge DataFrames Explained Examples

 • Post author:

-• Post category:Pandas / Python
+• Post category:Pandas

-• Post last modified:January 22, 2023
+• Post last modified:May 24, 2024

-pandas support pandas.merge() and DataFrame.merge() to merge DataFrames which is exactly similar to SQL join and supports different types of join inner, left, right, outer, cross.
-By default, it uses inner join where keys don’t match the rows get dropped from both DataFrames and the result DataFrame contains rows that match on both.
+Pandas support pandas.merge() and DataFrame.merge() to merge DataFrames which is exactly similar to SQL join and supports different types of join inner, left, right, outer, cross.
+By default, it uses inner join where keys don’t match the rows get dropped from both DataFrames, and the result DataFrame contains rows that match on both.

 Pandas Merge Key Points

-• This works similar to Database joins
+• This works similarly to Database joins

 • Supports joins on rows and columns